 The punishment for these crimes is usually less severe, and commission of these crimes does not qualify a person as a habitual offender, though there are some exceptions to the severity of sentencing depending on a person’s prior criminal history.

 Legal Assistance with Felony Charges – Contact a Birmingham Criminal Defense Attorney

 Regardless of the degree of the felony charge, a felony has serious consequences that could include life in prison and extremely large fines.
 It is important that you take felony charges seriously, and that means having a serious criminal defense attorney to work with you on your defense.
-If you or a loved one are facing felony charges, contact the criminal defense team at Eversole Law to schedule a consultation about your case.
 You will be able to find out more information about the charges being faced as well as potential consequences if such charges result in a conviction.
 You will also be able to explore the unique circumstances of your situation with an attorney experienced in handling criminal defense issues.